apache/nuttx/configs/sama5d4-ek/README.txt

 2) HSCMI TX DMA support is currently commented out.

-3) Currently HSMCI1 does not work correctly.
+3) Currently HSMCI0 does not work correctly.
 No errors are reported so all of the card handshakes must be working, but only zero values are read from the card (with or without DMA).
 Sounds like a pin configuration issue.

+   Also, we should be receiving interrupts when an SD card is inserted or removed; we are not.

 4) Some drivers may require some adjustments if you intend to run from SDRAM.
    That is because in this case macros like BOARD_MCK_FREQUENCY are not constants